Jean-Joooo/Vacation-Destinations-WishList-Coursera-JS-DCU/README.md

 - Use of JavaScript to capture user input and add destinations to a wishlist.
 - Kept the interface clean and straightforward for easy usability.

 This JavaScript exercise showcased the simplicity of creating a basic interactive application.
-By crafting a Vacation Wishlist, the exercise highlighted the fundamental concepts of capturing user input and dynamically updating the interface.
+By crafting a Vacation Wishlist, this exercise highlighted the fundamental concepts of capturing user input and dynamically updating the interface.